nais/deploy/README.md

 The first option is unfortunately currently only available to Github organization admins.
 This means that you have to [create a personal access token](https://help.github.com/en/articles/creating-a-personal-access-token-for-the-command-line) that your CI pipeline can use to trigger the deployment.

-The token needs the scope `repo_deployment`, but nothing else.
+The token needs only the scope `repo_deployment`.

 Usage from curl looks like this: